Find out as much as possible about the orchestras before you apply.

 This sounds obvious but plan your journey carefully so that you have plenty of time, you know where you are going, and have directions.
 Come at the time you have been given.

 Do tune and warm up in the waiting room.
-Don't be afraid to ask for help tuning your instrument if you would like help.

 Do ask questions - we will be anxious to help you and to make you feel as comfortable as possible